xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

     Verify the version of the JDK again using `java -version` command.

-    > After you have finished configuring the system, restart it to take effect.
+    > After you have finished configuring the system, restart for your changes to take effect.

+    You can find more information about the installation steps for other Linux distributions at the OpenJDK document: [How to download and install prebuilt OpenJDK packages](http://openjdk.java.net/install/).

 ### Download Katalon Studio

 Download [Katalon Studio for Linux](https://www.katalon.com/download/).
-Choose the Linux version of Katalon Studio, then click **Donwload**.
+Choose the Linux version of Katalon Studio, then click **Download**.
 A tar.gz file is being downloaded to your machine.

 ### Start Katalon Studio